Heterogeneous Prompting and Execution Feedback for SWE Issue Test Generation and Selection: Related Work

 Unlike \oursystem and the above papers on using generated code patches to help pick or improve reproduction tests, there is also work on the opposite: using reproduction tests to help pick or improve code patches.
 Papers on using tests to help pick (but not improve) code patches include Smith et al.'s 2015 paper~\cite{smith_et_al_2015}, CodeT~\cite{chen_et_al_2023}, Agentless~\cite{xia_et_al_2025}, and R2E-Gym~\cite{jain_et_al_2025}.
 Similarly, several papers use tests to help improve (but not pick) code patches~\cite{zhang_et_al_2024,yang_et_al_2024,chen_et_al_2024,arora_et_al_2024,ruan_zhang_roychoudhury_2024,mathews_nagappan_2024}.
 Some papers even do both, using tests to help pick \emph{and} improve code patches: CodeMonkeys~\cite{ehrlich_et_al_2025} runs several parallel workflows, each of which iteratively refines a \mbox{$\langle c_\mathrm{new},y\rangle$} pair; and PatchPilot~\cite{li_et_al_2025} uses reproduction tests for bug localization before code patch generation, and later uses them again to pick among multiple candidate code patches.
 However, while most of the work described in this paragraph uses generated tests, test generation is not their main focus: their reproduction test generation components are more basic, and they lack empirical evaluation of the \failtopass rate of generated tests.
 That said, they demonstrate a widespread need for our work.
+Besides, Chen et al.~\cite{chen2025old} show that, together with regression tests, bug reproduction tests can improve the performance of issue resolution systems.